ibm-cloud-docs/monitoring/config_agent.md

 ## Configuring a Sysdig agent on a Kubernetes cluster by using a script
 {: #config_agent_kube_script}

+In order to use this script, you must have a minimum of `Viewer` and `Manager` IAM permissions assigned for the Kubernetes cluster.
+{: tip}

 Complete the following steps to configure a Sysdig agent on a Kubernetes cluster that runs in the {{site.data.keyword.containerlong_notm}}:

 1. Obtain the Sysdig access key.
 For more information, see [Getting the access key through the {{site.data.keyword.cloud_notm}} UI](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-access_key#access_key_ibm_cloud_ui).